nature100/incubator-apisix/doc/powered-by.md

 ## HelloTalk, Inc.
 Using Apache APISIX as an API gateway to manage all API and SSL certificates in test\dev\CMS environment.

+## youth-generation.cn
+Use Apache APISIX as an API gateway to manage production services and achieve limited access.